UU-ER/AdOpT-NET0/docs/source/workflow/LoadData.rst

      adopt.show_available_networks()

+   Note that all networks are based on the :ref:`Network Class <networks>`.
 Specify the networks in the json file like this:

    .. code-block:: console